 “My other two assignments were at two different centres, working with staff located at that centre only.
 That was a huge learning curve for me.”

-Norah’s favourite aspect of her assignments has been going on outreach visits to remote areas of PNG.
+Norah’s favourite aspect of her assignments was going on outreach visits to remote areas of PNG.
 “The people are wonderful to work with and very open, receptive and pleased to see us.
 It is also great way to build relationships with Callan staff.
 Travelling has also allowed me to see the reality of life in PNG and some of the difficulties people (both with and without disabilities) have to live with.”

 About Callan Services:

 Callan Services for people with disabilities was established by the Christian Brothers in Papua New Guinea in 1991, when Br Graeme Leach pioneered the service in Wewak on the north-west coast of Papua New Guinea for the education of children with disabilities.
 This initial centre was established in collaboration with the Catholic Diocese of Wewak.
 Due to the success of the first Callan Services Centre, the model was replicated in other regions of Papua New Guinea.
 There are now 19 Callan Special Education Resource Centres (SERCs) across Papua New Guinea.